coentjo/itsamatch-journalist-workshop/workshop/Workshop.md

 - Open browser on [https://obsidian.md](https://obsidian.md/), download and install Obsidian.
 - Open browser on [workshop material](https://github.com/coentjo/itsamatch-journalist-workshop/archive/refs/heads/main.zip), download in 'Documents', unzip.
+	- (the first part still has to be uploaded, will follow later).
 - Start Obsidian, 'Open (folder as) Vault', chose the folder where you unzipped.

 ## What is a Vault?